lsst/qserv/doc/source/devel/quick-start-devel.rst

 .. note::

-   Above command will install dependencies for the current Qserv release.
-If you want to develop with an other set of dependencies, you may have to install them one by one, or specify a given Qserv version.
+   Above 'eups distrib' command will install dependencies for the current Qserv release.
+If you want to develop with an other set of dependencies, you may have to install them one by one, or specify a given Qserv version or tag (using -t).
+See :ref:`build-qserv-with-specific-dependencies` for additional informations.

 .. _quick-start-devel-setup-qserv: